 What does it mean to respond to a law enforcement agency?

-Why does we respond to law enforcement agencies?
+Why do we respond to law enforcement agencies?

-We respond to help in the arrest of suspects, to alleviate damages, and to prevent crimes, such as fraud, murder, assault, and other criminal offenses committed in whole or in part through our services in the interest of protecting human life, body, or property.
+We respond to help in the apprehension of suspects, to mitigate damages , and to prevent crime, such as fraud, murder, assault, or other criminal offenses committed in whole or in part through our services in the interest of protecting human life, body, or property.

 In the case of international requests

 We handle requests from overseas in accordance with frameworks for international investigation cooperation such as 'The Act on International Assistance in Investigation and Other Related Matters' and mutual legal assistance treaties (MLAT) with specific countries.
-This includes instances where the Japanese police receive a request via the International Criminal Police Organization (ICPO), or Japan's Ministry of Foreign Affairs receives a request via an embassy.
-The same rules regarding warrants and verification by privacy protection organizations and other handling rules still apply.
+This includes instances where the Japanese police may receive a request via the International Criminal Police Organization (ICPO), or Japan's Ministry of Foreign Affairs may receive a request via an embassy.
+The same rules regarding warrants and verification by privacy protection organizations and other handling rules apply.

 What is the process for deciding whether to respond?

 After we receive a request from a law enforcement agency or after recognizing that a present danger requires action, our privacy protection teams shall immediately and thoroughly examine the legal, security, and governmental details of the case to verify the propriety of the investigation and whether to respond from the standpoint of legality and the protection of users.
 We will refuse the request at this point if there is legal inadequacy for examination in the case of a request from a law enforcement agency.
-In the event the scope of the request is too broad for the purpose of the investigation, we will request the investigating body to provide an explanation of its intent.
-Should the explanation be insufficient, then we will not respond to the request for cooperation.
-In addition, should the user data that is the target of the investigation have exceeded its storage date, we will then explain to the authorities that the information has already been deleted.
+In the event that the scope of the request is too broad for the purpose of the investigation, we will request the investigating body to provide an explanation of its intent.
+Should the explanation be insufficient, we will not respond to the request for cooperation.
+In addition, should the user data that is the target of the investigation be already expired, we will explain to the authorities that the information has already been deleted.